 This is a photo of the connector board with the ports:

 Unfortunately, all my attempts to get the card to work on a Macintosh SE failed.
 Simply put, there was no driver available anywhere on the Internet for this card!
-From my research, the card was manufactured by Dove Computer Corporation whose main business is network/telecommunication equipments and belonged to a family of similar NIC cards for 68k Macintoshes.
+From my research, the card was manufactured by Dove Computer Corporation whose main business was network/telecommunication equipments and belonged to a family of similar NIC cards for 68k Macintoshes.
 The FastNet SEn is for the Mac SE whereas the FastNet SE/30s is for the SE/30.
-The manufacturer (Dove) is no longer in business, but a text file that describes the company’s range of product can be found on archive.org.
+The manufacturer (Dove) is no longer in business, but a text file that describes the company’s range of products can be found on archive.org.

 The only file I found that has anything to do with this card is DoveEthernetkaart.sit which is for the SE/30 version of the card downloaded from the Mac Driver Museum.
 However, the file seems to be corrupted and can’t be opened with any version of StuffIt Expander.
 There was a thread on 68kmla where somebody encountered exactly the same issue, with no replies.
 The same DoveEthernetkaart.sit file found on other mirrors is also corrupted!
 What’s more, the archive CD for Mac Driver’s Museum found here also contains the same corrupted file!
 At this point, it seems like I am going down the rabbit hole searching for the driver for this card by the file name …